Swasty22/Bookshop_Management-System/README.md

 <div>
   <span>obviously u need to have installed <h3><b><i> LIBPQXX </i></b></h3>on ur system.</span>
   <span><h3>POSTGRESQL</h3> is been used here</span>
+  <p>install postgresql using BREW from terminal and install pgadmin4 and basically postgresql from internet</p>
 </div>
 <div>
   <h2><li>To compile the code (on mac)</li></h2>